opentensor/subtensor/CONTRIBUTING.md

 6. At some point, a core team administrator will open a PR merging the current `devnet-ready` branch into `devnet`, and the CI will enforce some additional safety checks on this PR including a requirement that the new `spec_version` be greater than the current on-chain `spec_version`.
-The PR should included a bulleted list of all PRs included in the deploy so they can be easily found after the fact (TODO: automate this).
+The PR should include a bulleted list of all PRs included in the deploy so they can be easily found after the fact (TODO: automate this).
 This PR will require two reviews from the core team as a sanity check.
 After merging, the administrator will then need to update all PRs with the `devnet-ready` label to instead have the `on-devnet` label (TODO: automate this upon merge).
-The administrator will then run deploy `devnet`.
+The administrator will then deploy `devnet`.
 7. Once the `on-devnet` label appears on your PR, if you are a core team member it is your responsibility to verify that the features/changes/fixes introduced by your PR are functioning properly on `devnet` by interacting with the live network.
 If you are an